Staff

 Kerry Tronstad, School Director, is a lifelong educator who has worked in early childhood education for more than 20 years.
 She has her AA in Early Childhood Development from Cerro Coso College.

 Her emphasis on community and on doing right by our children resonates deeply.
 Kerry partners closely with teachers to foster play-based, child-led education.
 She guides meaningful professional development to ensure continuing education for staff.
 She builds inclusive, welcoming communities.
-She is also a parent of a blended family of five children and two grandchildren, full of insight and wisdom drawn from that experience.
+She is also a parent of a blended family of five children and three grandchildren, full of insight and wisdom drawn from that experience.

 “What I love about SJP is the way my daughter peeks through the windows in the school in the morning, eager to see her teachers and classmates.
 She spontaneously hugs the teachers.
 That tells me there is a loving bond there.
 What better place to start learning?”